kramse/ansible-workshop/README.md

 * Users can quickly edit playbooks and see stuff working
 * They also mess about with the /etc/hosts file
 * The OpenBSD example pf.conf should probably be split into multiple

+The presentation about this is in my other repo: security-courses/presentations/misc/ansible-workshop